JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 What I want to cover here:

-1. Crypto Analytics with Dune x PolyMarket
+1. Crypto 101 Analytics with Dune *and a look to PolyMarket*
 2. [Crypto Resources](#crypto-resources) to explore further some concepts: [dex](#dex-amm), [lending](#lending-protocols)
 3. [Skin in the game](#conclusions): testing some DeFi protocols to understand them better